Is It Bad to Use a Massage Stick Every Day? | 321 STRONG Answers

 ### Is a massage stick or foam roller better for daily use?

 Both are useful daily but fill different roles.
 A foam roller covers large surface areas like the back and hamstrings efficiently.
 A massage stick provides more precise control on smaller muscle groups like the calves and shins.
 For a direct comparison of stick tools and electronic recovery devices, see [Massage Stick vs Theragun](/blog/massage-stick-vs-theragun-which-one-to-buy).
-Having both covers all the bases, which is exactly what the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is built for.
+Having both covers all the bases, which is what the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) is built for.

 ## Related Questions